mod-cpp/pacman/exercises/11/build_and_run/README.md

 ### Using CLion

-* When opening the project in CLion use the CMake preset for your platform
+* When opening the project in CLion use the CMake preset for your platform - see popup in the lower right hand corner
+* Unselect the "Debug" profile
+* Select for example the preset profile called "windows-build" if you are on Windows
+* Enable it by checking the checkbox "Enable profile"
+* Click "Apply" and "OK"
+* (If CLion created a `cmake-build-debug` folder you can safely delete it, we will be using the `build` directory)